fin-cli/handbook/commands/cron/event/run.md

 ### EXAMPLES

     # Run all cron events due right now
-    $ wp cron event run --due-now
+    $ fin cron event run --due-now
     Executed the cron event 'cron_test_1' in 0.01s.
     Executed the cron event 'cron_test_2' in 0.006s.
     Success: Executed a total of 2 cron events.

 ### GLOBAL PARAMETERS

-These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.
+These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how FIN-CLI interacts with WordPress.

 | **Argument**    | **Description**              |
 |:----------------|:-----------------------------|